CloudLabs-MOC/AI-102-AIEngineer/Instructions/17-image-classification.md

     ![](./images/custvision(28).png)

-1.Then enter the following SDK-specific command to install the Custom Vision Prediction package:
+1. Then enter the following SDK-specific command to install the Custom Vision Prediction package:

     **C#**